Azure/azure-openai-landing-zone/foundation/aistudio-infra/README.md

 4. **Test Azure AI resource Endpoint**:

     For a local testing without DNS forwarding, add the above DNS name and IP address to hosts file and run the below script.
-    The below scripts initiates a chatbot converations with the deployed Azure AI resource using promptflow CLI.
+    The below scripts initiates a chatbot converation with the deployed Azure AI resource using promptflow CLI.

       ```
       cd azure-openai-landing-zone/foundation/aistudio-infra/tests